rapidsai/cuml/README.md

 # cuSKL

+**PRIVATE REPO ONLY FOR TEST**
+This version of cuSKL repository is only meant as an experimental version to test repository building and other git issues.

-Machine learning algorithms for use with \*gdf:
+Machine learning algorithms for use with cuDF:

 1. python: Python gdf machine learning package
 2. cuML: C++/CUDA machine learning algorithms